scman1/xref_client/README.md

   this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-* Neither the names of The University of Manchester nor Cardiff University nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the names of Cardiff University nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.